-- Water Resource Development Regional-scale projects that support the availability of water supplies to meet long-term water supply needs and the needs of natural systems.
-Examples include planning for water reuse and conservation, data collection, source modeling and evaluation, and development and refinement of western and eastern groundwater flow models. - Water Supply Development Grant Program Water projects assisting local governments and utilities replace aging infrastructure, improve distribution systems, evaluate and develop alternative water supply projects, and address local drinking water quality issues.
-Funds were fully allocated in November 2016 and no future grant cycles are planned.
+Water Resource Development - Regional-scale projects that support the availability of water supplies to meet long-term water supply needs and the needs of natural systems.
+Examples include planning for water reuse and conservation, data collection, source modeling and evaluation, and development and refinement of groundwater and transient flow models.